casper-network/ceps/text/0095-nft-standard.md

 [hybrid-approach-for-token-metadata-in-cep-95]: #hybrid-approach-for-token-metadata-in-cep-95

 The CEP-95 standard provides a flexible, hybrid approach for NFT token metadata, allowing developers and consumers to leverage **both on-chain and off-chain metadata sources**.

-- **On-chain metadata** (`token_metadata`):
-  - This method allows direct storage of metadata within the blockchain.
 Metadata is stored as key-value pairs (`Vec<(String, String)>`), giving a clear yet flexible structure without enforcing a specific serialization format.

+- **On-chain metadata**:
+  - Contract stores all its NFT's metadata onchain.
+  - Typically, it its dictionary by `token_metadata` Uref on a contract level where key is a `token_id` and value is a metadata itself.
-- **Off-chain metadata** (`token_uri`):
+- **Off-chain metadata**:
   - Additionally, CEP-95 supports traditional off-chain metadata retrieval via a URI.
-Contracts can provide a URI linking to external JSON metadata (e.g., hosted on IPFS or HTTP servers).
-This off-chain approach reduces on-chain storage costs and allows easier updates of non-critical metadata fields.
+  - Contracts can provide a `token_uri` within its onchain metadata that itself links to external metadata (e.g., hosted on IPFS or HTTP servers).
+  - This off-chain approach reduces on-chain storage costs and allows easier updates of non-critical metadata fields.

 When metadata is created or updated, the contract emits a `MetadataUpdate` event, ensuring that indexers and clients are immediately informed and can cache or display this data without additional lookups.